 The buildings comprised a central administrative block, with kitchens and laundry to the rear.
 Girls were accommodated at the west side and boys at the east.
 The chapel and school rooms were located at the girls' side while a dining an recreation room lay in the corresponding position on the boys' side.
 The accommodation blocks included a day room on the ground floor with dormitories on the upper floors.

-Two years later, in 1880, the Board erected a separate institution on an adjacent site to the east of the schools for 1000 patients.
-It was intended to receive children from the Schools site, with "improvable" patients being given further workshop training, and the more severely being placed in a separate part of the building.
+Two years later, in 1880, the Board erected a separate institution on an adjacent site to the west of the schools for 1000 patients.
+It was intended to receive children from the schools site, with "improvable" patients being given further workshop training, and the more severely being placed in a separate part of the building.

 In the 1880s, pressure on the Board's adult asylums at Caterham and Leavesden was such that Darenth was forced to start admitting adult patients directly.
 In order to cope with this, a further ten single-storey pavilions, five for males and five for females, were erected in 1888 at the north of the site.
 Each block consisted of a large octagonal day room with two radiating dormitory wings.
 The blocks were all connected by covered walkways.